jmcabreira-zz/Data-Science-Projects/Customer_Segmentation_Report/README.md

 # Project Motivation:

- This project applies Machine Learning algorithms in order to get information about potencial customers out of demographic data.
-It is the capastone project of the Udacity Machine Learning Engineer Nanodegree program which is provided by Arvato Financial Solutions, a Bertelsmann subsidiary.
+ This project applies Machine Learning algorithms in order to get information about potential customers out of demographic data.
+It is the Capstone project of the Udacity Machine Learning Engineer Nanodegree program which is provided by Arvato Financial Solutions, a Bertelsmann subsidiary.
 I chose this project mainly because the data provided is real and almost no cleaning has been done to it.
 In addition to that, I really enjoy understanding business and customer needs in order to provide best experience for both the company and those who make use of a business product or service.

 # Data: